 In the U.S., a luxury car is classified based on segments: entry-level, mid-level, high-end and ultra.
 Mid-level cars include the Mercedes-Benz E-Class, the Jaguar XF and the Lexus GS, for example.
 Examples of ultra-luxury cars would be brands like Rolls Royce, Maybach, Bentley and Maserati.

 Unless you are moving down the street, you probably won't be driving your luxury vehicle yourself.
 This also means you most likely won't be trusting another person to drive your car to your new home, as you would with a driveaway service, nor would you have your expensive vehicle transported by train.
-So, you'll need to hire a company to ship your vehicle for you.
-This way, your vehicle will be in the hands of experienced auto shippers that handle your car professionally, carefully and responsibly.
+So, you'll need to hire a company to ship your luxury car for you.
+This way, your vehicle will be in the hands of experienced auto transport companies that handle your car professionally, carefully and responsibly.

 If you choose to have your vehicle shipped via trailer (for those who have vehicles that need to be shipped domestically), you have two options: